The dynamic changes that took place in southwest Minneapolis from the 1940s to the

 1970s helped usher in a wave of citizen activism in Linden Hills.
 By the 1970s, many residents noted that city/county departments weren’t consulting neighbors on local projects.
 Residents banded together to have a voice in their community.
 The rise of Linden Hills residents’ activism impacted projects with city departments and the business community as well as neighborhood parks, schools, and youth activities.
 Their actions had an impact that is still visible today.

-Speakers include Kay Wolfe, with the MWGCM, and JoAnn Blatchley, with the JapanConnectMN: Sister City Organizations.
+Speakers include Kay Wolfe, with the MWGCM, JoAnn Blatchley, with the Friends of the Peace Garden, and Teresa Grant, Peace Garden Gardener.

 Peter Sussman will lead a tour from Zenith Avenue to France Avenue tracing the Grimes family’s 1880s model community of Waveland, including the first Lake Harriet School, as well as growth related to the 1905 streetcar extension along 44th Street to Morningside.